ittus/firebase-prompt/README.md

 Show current firebase project on terminal prompt

-When working on multiple stages (development, staging, production), developer usually use `firebase use [project_id_or_alias]` to switch between projects.
+When working on multiple stages (development, staging, production), developers usually use

+`firebase use [project_id_or_alias]`

+to switch between projects.
 It's very easy to run a command on production environment instead of development, which is very dangerous.

 This script intends to show firebase project name on **shell prompt**.
 I hope this can help prevent unexpected situation.